duna-oss/flystorage/README.md

 ## Author
-Flystorage is built by the maintainer of [Flysystem](https://flysystem.thephpleague.com), a filesystem abstract for PHP.
+Flystorage is built by the maintainer of [Flysystem](https://flysystem.thephpleague.com), a filesystem abstraction for PHP.
 This brings along more than a decade of smoothing over filesystem implementation differences and weighing trade-offs to make a usable API.